 Keywords: cell factory, cell metabolism, enzymatic synthesis, high throughput screening, synthetic biology, upstream process model

 Hana Raschmanová (Department of Biotechnology, UCT Prague, Czech Republic): Pichia pastoris may help to enhance secretion of recombinant proteins

 Scope of the session: This session spans all aspects of microalgae biotechnology.
 Of particular interest are products from microalgae; photobioreactors and other technologies for large-scale production of microalgal biomass; the methods of harvesting microalgae; downstream processing of algal biomass for product recovery; and the use of algae in environmental applications.
 Contributions on potential algal biofuels and biorefineries based on microalgae are particularly welcome.

 Keywords: microalgae, bioproducts, biofuels, biorefineries, production of algal biomass, downstream processing, environmental applications of microalgae

-Harald Schöbel (MCI – The Entrepreneurial School, AT): Microorganism in the LED-spotlight: standardized illumination systems for biotechnological applications
+Harald Schöbel (MCI – The Entrepreneurial School, Austria): Microorganism in the LED-spotlight: standardized illumination systems for biotechnological applications

 Scope of the session: The session is focused on the study and use of biological systems for remediation of contaminated environments - land, air and water.
 The aim is to show recent development and achievements in the use of biotechnological tools such as engineered microbial consortia or task-specific application of strains and enzymes for environmental protection.
 Special attention will be paid to material and energy recovery from waste and wastewater in accordance with principles of circular economy.